 · Invasion and settlement – bringing an army into a country to try and control it

 · Migration – the movement of people to a new area or country in order to find work or better living conditions

 · Civilizations: the society, culture and way of life of a particular area

 At Royal Rise Primary School all children, including SEN and disadvantaged children learn the following concepts and themes through studying different periods of history throughout the school:

 By connecting our British Values through the teaching of history, we explore issues that affect us all in our lives and this helps inform decisions that will shape our future eg Did the Vikings show tolerance and respect when they invaded the Monastery and attacked the monks?

 Our history topic follows on from geography making links to secure locations in history learning, which helps to secure understanding of different locations related to the historical topics.
 We want pupils to be able to articulate a narrative about the historical periods they study.
 We want them to develop opinions about the periods they have studied by comparing and contrasting them with other historical periods they have learned about.
 We want them to accurately articulate their thoughts and opinions through the proactive acquisition of technical and non-technical vocabulary.

+In the EYFS, we focus on the history of the children’s own lives.
+We begin by encouraging them to remember and talk about significant events in their own experience, through discussion in small groups and circle times where they can share news and memories.
 We progress to encourage the children to describe special times or events for others, including family or friends.
 By the end of the EYFS, through time and practice, we aim for children to feel confident and knowledgeable enough to talk about past and present events in their own lives and in the lives of family members.